open-telemetry/opentelemetry-specification/specification/api-tracing.md

 created in another process.
 Each propagators' deserialization must set `IsRemote` to true on a parent `SpanContext` so `Span` creation knows if the parent is remote.

-The API MUST allow users to provide the following properties:

-- [`SpanKind`](#spankind), default to `SpanKind.Internal` if not specified.
-- `Attribute`s - similar API with [Span::SetAttributes](#set-attributes).
-These
-  attributes will be used to make a sampling decision as noted in [sampling description](sdk-tracing.md#sampling).
-- `Link`s - see API definition [here](#add-links).
-- `Start timestamp`, default to current time.
-This argument SHOULD only be set when span creation time has already passed.
-If API is called at a moment of a Span logical start, API user MUST not explicitly set this argument.

 #### Add Links